elkouhen/opa-repo/README.md

 ## Policies in Kubernetes

+On Kubernetes, we use [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) as the OPA Policy Controller.

+As a Policy Controller, Gatekeeper can :
+* Refuse the deployment of resources that do not respect the policies.
+* Audit the deployed resources and report existing resources that do not respect the polcies

+The definition and use of a policy is achieved with the following steps
 * Define a policy template (called ContraintTemplate in Gatekeeper's vocabulary)
 * Deploy it to Kubernetes
 * Apply the policy template (called Constraint)